 Money laundering involves hiding, disguising or legitimising the true origin and ownership of money used in or derived from committing crimes.
-It is an extremely diverse activity that is carried out at all levels of sophistication and plays an important role in organised crime.
+It is an extremely diverse activity that is carried out at various levels of sophistication and plays an important role in organised crime.

 There is no single method of laundering money.